How Long Do Manic Episodes Last?

 - Decreased Need for Sleep: Feeling rested and energized despite getting significantly less sleep than usual.

-- Grandiosity: Having an inflated sense of self-importance, believing in one’s special abilities, or holding grandiose beliefs about one’s accomplishments or status.
+- Grandiosity: Having an inflated sense of self-importance, believing in one’s unique abilities, or holding grandiose beliefs about one’s accomplishments or status.

 - Impulsivity: Engaging in high-risk behaviors with little regard for consequences, such as reckless spending, excessive substance use, or risky sexual behaviors.

-- Poor Judgment: Making impulsive decisions without considering the potential negative outcomes or risks.
+- Poor Judgment: Making impulsive decisions without considering the potential adverse outcomes or risks.

 - Irritability: Feeling easily agitated, irritable, or prone to outbursts of anger or frustration.